 Copper Swag Centerpiece

 Technically, this stunning Fall swag is meant for your mantel.
-It is stunning on the mantel and there’s a wreath and other accessories that go with it.
+It is stunning on the mantel.

 But this works on a nice, big Thanksgiving table, too.
 If you need something that is going to look impressive on a large scale table, this is it.

-You can find this Copper Fall Swag on Grandin Road.
+You can find this extra large Fall Swag on Etsy.

 Blushing Fall Centerpiece

-This is really pretty and I love the blush and rust colors for Fall.
+This is really pretty and I love the blush colors with white mini pumpkins for Fall.
 It’s perfect as a Thanksgiving centerpiece, but it works all season, too.

-You can find this Blushing Fall Centerpiece on Grandin Road.
+You can find this Blushing Fall Garland Centerpiece on Etsy.

 Which Thanksgiving Centerpiece Will Make It To Your Table?